 Without warning, the actors start throwing themselves to the ground and begin doing sudden, inexplicable maneuvers.
 "It's invisible!" someone yells.
 Yeah, so's the budget.

 - The Worst Science Award

 Goes to the least scientifically valid (i.e., Just Plain Wrong) explanation or least believable "scientific" double-talk for a Bad Movie phenomenon.
-Common symptoms: saying in a German accent "...und zis vill cause monkeys to fly out of my butt..."; Sarcastically remarking, "I never learned that in Mr./Ms. So-and-so's class!"
+Common symptoms: Saying in a German accent, "...Und zis vill cause monkeys to fly out of my butt..."; Sarcastically remarking, "I never learned that in Mr./Ms. So-and-so's class!"